 Harry closed his eyes and took a deep breath in an attempt to calm himself.
-It didn't do much, but it was worth a shot.
+The effect was minimal but it was worth a shot.
 "And what would happen if I refuse to compete anyway and break this 'contract'?" he asked as slowly and calmly as he could manage in his current state.

 "Are you saying I would die?"
-Harry asked.
+Harry questioned.
 Why must Dumbledore be so damn cryptic all of the time?

 To Dumbledore's ire Harry did not move.
-He was stuck in place silently seething and thinking of all the bullshit he's had to deal with since coming to this bloody school.
+He was stuck in place silently seething and reflecting on all the bullshit he'd had to deal with since coming to this bloody school.
 That's when it hit him.
 The light bulb over the head epiphany.
 Even if he did this tournament and by some miracle survived it, then next year it'll just somehow get worse.
 And then the year after that will somehow trump that one.

 If he stayed on Albus fucking Dumbledore's path then he probably wouldn't live to see 18.

-"Fine." said Harry with a tone of resignation.
+"Fine."
+Harry muttered with a tone of resignation.

 "Good Harry.
 If you would follow me please."
 'Excellent' thought Dumbledore.
 'We're finally back on track.'

 If there was any sound in the room before then it was silenced with that statement.
 Losing your magic was unthinkable!
-When you live in the magical world you use your magic in almost every daily task, such as cooking, cleaning and in fact, in any type of work.
-Most purebloods couldn't survive two months in the real world, if they were robbed of their powers.
+When one lives in the magical world you use your magic in almost every daily task!
+Cooking, cleaning, any type of work one could name!
+Most purebloods couldn't survive two months in the real world if they were robbed of their powers.

 "Mr. Potter!" a shrill voice cried out.
-"What do you mean by that last statement?"
+"Whatever do you mean?"